 There was more to Agassiz's polygenist philosophy than mere prejudice.
 The process of classifying living things into different species isn't always straightforward.
 Some taxonomists are lumpers who focus on similarities and group individuals together.
 Other taxonomists are splitters, who focus on differences, sometimes minute differences, ending up with more species classifications.
 Agassiz was a splitter, and this affected his classifications of fishes as well as humans.
 In his defense, he was hardly alone in proposing that humanity included multiple species.

 Splitting aside, his own remarks speak for themselves.
 His conviction that blacks had arisen in a different part of the world and from a different Adam than whites won him the unsurprising support of many naturalists in the U.S. South.
-Alexander Winchell adopted his ideas in his own Adamites and Preadamites.
 As for the slaves from Africa and their progeny, the expectation (if not hope) was that they would eventually die out in colder climates, hence Agassiz's suggestion they settle in the South.

-Some historians argue that the move to America marked a turning point in Agassiz's life, that he never again achieved the same level of innovation and discovery.
-In his later years, he became best known for his staunch opposition to Darwinian evolution.
+In his later years, Agassiz became best known for his staunch opposition to Darwinian evolution.
 So vehement was his resistance to any discussion of the subject that his students — partly as a joke, partly motivated by irritation over other matters — formed an organization named the "Society for the Protection of American Students from Foreign Professors."
 When Agassiz learned of the club, he forced the students to leave.
 Agassiz was especially irritated when his own findings were interpreted as evidence of evolution.
 He described what he called "three-fold parallelism" — the relationship between comparative anatomy, embryology and geology.
 Ernst Haeckel cited it as "one of the strongest proofs of the truth of the theory of evolution."
 Agassiz was nearly apoplectic.